-- (a) This permit applies only to cattle CAFOs and does not exclude new sources or new dischargers. - (b) This permit applies only to the livestock NPDES requirements under the NEPA, LWMA, and Federal Clean Water Act (FCWA) regulations and does not apply to other environmental laws and regulations. - (c) This permit does not supersede or remove liability from compliance with county and other local ordinances or other state laws. - (d) This permit does not authorize a discharge associated with a CAFO that would adversely affect a listed endangered or threatened species or its critical habitat.
+- (a) This permit applies to Large CAFOs and does not exclude new sources or new dischargers. - (b) This permit applies only to the NPDES requirements for CAFOs under the NEPA, LWMA, and Federal Clean Water Act (FCWA) regulations and does not apply to other environmental laws and regulations. - (c) This permit does not supersede or remove liability from compliance with county and other local ordinances or other state laws. - (d) This permit does not authorize a discharge associated with a CAFO that would adversely affect a listed endangered or threatened species or its critical habitat.